dawnofthedebayan/MedAI_Project/README.md

 - Training :

-    1. First download pretrain_weight : hardnet68.pth for HarDNet68 in https://github.com/PingoLH/Pytorch-HarDNet
+    1. Download pretrain_weight : hardnet68.pth for HarDNet68 in https://github.com/PingoLH/Pytorch-HarDNet

     2. Change the weight path in lib/hardnet_68.py line 203 for loading the pretrain_weight

-    3. Change the --train_path & --test_path in Train.py
+    3. Change the --train_path & --test_path in Train.py.
+Other configurable parameters are learning rate, epoch, optimizer, batchsize, patience for scheduler and early stopping. feature_channels is only for DPRA-EdgeNet.

     4. Divide your dataset into train, validation and test sets using make_train_val_k_fold_crossvd.py.

     5. Augment data using data_augmentation_nora.py

-    6. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask"
+    6. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask" individually.

     7. You can create edge maps using create_edge_mask.py script.